 - Firbeglass reinforced

-With our specialization in fully automated, semi-automated double jointing welding processes and strategically located pipe yards and facilities, we are well positioned to offer our clients welding solutions to lower cost, improve quality and reduce operational risk.
+With our specialization in fully automated, semi-automated double jointing welding processes combined with strategically located pipe yards and facilities, we are well positioned to offer our clients welding solutions to lower cost, improve quality and reduce operational risk.

 Pipeline installation efficiency at the project site can be significantly improved by double jointing double random (40ft) pipe lengths into quad random (80ft) sections, reducing field-welding requirements by 50%.
 Congested work sites can also benefit from double jointing with reduced on-site labour and equipment requirements.

-Double jointing can be completed in our facility 20km north of Fort McMurray, or set up in a location that optimizes pipe delivery and handling logistics.
-Our main double jointing rack can handle pipe sizes from NPS 20 to NPS 48 and has the production capacity of 100 plus welds heavy wall welds per day.
+Double jointing can be completed in our facility 20km north of Fort McMurray, or set up in another location that optimizes pipe delivery and handling logistics for the project at hand.
+Our main double jointing rack can handle pipe sizes from NPS 20 to NPS 48, and has a production capacity of 100 plus welds heavy wall welds per day.

 Double Jointing Process Overview